JaKooLit/Hyprland-Dots/README.md

 - Themes are broken when changing dark light - Ensure you have Tokyo Night Dark and Light themes installed and Tokyo Night SE icons or adjust the Dark Light script located in ~/.config/hypr/scripts/DarkLight.sh
 - Keyboard shortcuts or customized Keybinds are broken! - Just copy over your previous Keybinds.conf from the hypr-backup in ~/.config/
 - Background for rofi is not changing - This actually applies to multimonitor setup!
 I have designed that background will be pulled from ~/.cache/swww first monitor.
 To fix, delete the files in ~/.cache/swww and then reselect a new wallpaper either by SUPER W or CTRL ALT W.
+- if you dont want tty (kitty) to change color during wallpaper changed, edit ~/.config/hypr/PywalSwww.sh.
+At the bottom of the script, change `wal -i $wallpaper_path` to `wal -s $wallpaper_path` that will skip the changing color of your opened tty. source [pywal](https://github.com/dylanaraps/pywal/wiki/Getting-Started)

 ### 🙋 QUESTIONS ?!?! ⁉️
 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
 If it makes you feel better, I use same config on my Gentoo and NixOS :)